 On March 4, 2021, the Southern California Association of Governments (SCAG) released its final draft allocation of housing units for each jurisdiction in the region, which can be found here (click here).
 For the current RHNA cycle, SCAG has provided a preliminary* RHNA allocation number to the City of Redlands for the 2021-2029 period consisting of the following household income levels:

 - Total RHNA allocation: 3,516 units

 Additional information about RHNA can be found at the Southern California Association of Governments (SCAG) website and at the California Department of Housing and Community Development website.
 SCAG has also prepared pre-certified housing data for the City, which can be found here (click here), and this data will be utilized as baseline information for the updated Housing Element.

-Click on the “Upcoming Events” tab above
+A community meeting will be held on May 13, 2021.
+Click on the “Upcoming Events” tab above for additional information.

 If you wish to be added to our mailing list for information, updates, and meetings regarding the Housing Element, please send your request to firstname.lastname@example.org (click here).

 To submit written comments, please send an email to email@example.com (click here).

 Community Workshop #2: Thursday, May 13, 2021, at 6:00 to 8:00 p.m.
 FLYER

 To be held online – website URL: https://zoom.us/j/99504198243